B2B Agency Pricing Glossary

 Q: How do you handle long B2B sales cycles in CPA calculations?

-A: Use attribution windows matching your average sales cycle length and track CPA on a cohort basis rather than monthly snapshots.
+A: Use attribution windows matching your average sales cycle length, and track CPA on a cohort basis rather than monthly snapshots, which tend to distort results when deals close unevenly across quarters.

 Q: What's the relationship between CPA and client lifetime value?

-A: CPA should be significantly lower than client lifetime value, typically 3:1 to 5:1 ratio depending on payback period requirements and growth goals.
+A: CPA should be significantly lower than client lifetime value.
+A 3:1 to 5:1 ratio is the standard range, with the right number depending on your payback period requirements and growth goals.

 Marketing Qualified Lead